YoobeeWebTutors/javascript-manual/05-operators.md

 ### Program Execution - Statement by Statement

 Programs are stepped through statement by statement.
-This program has four statements, seperated by semicolons.
+This program has four statements, separated by semicolons.

 The first statement creates a variable called `coffeeQuantity` and assigns it the value `3`.

 The next line creates a variable called `pricePerCoffee` and assigns it the value `3.6`.

-Next line creates a variable called `totalPrice`
+Next line creates a variable called `totalPrice`.

 * `var totalPrice`